hemashushu/xiaoxuan-c-preprocessor/README.md

 **Other Limitations**

-- Stringizing (#) can only be applied to identifiers, numbers, chars, or string literals.
+- Stringizing (`#`) can only be applied to identifiers, numbers, chars, or string literals.
 - The result of _Token concatenation_ operator (`##`) must be a valid C identifier: the first token must be an identifier, and the remaining tokens must be either identifiers or integer numbers.
 For example, `foo##bar` and `sprite##2##b` are valid, while `9##s` and `+##=` are invalid.
 - Using _token concatenation_ operator (`##`) before `__VA_ARGS__` is not supported.
-- Unsupported pragmas will halt processing rather than being ignored.
-For example, `#pragma GCC dependency` will result in an error.
 - Trigraphs (e.g., `??<`, `??>`) and digraphs (e.g., `<:`, `:>`, and `%:%:`) are not supported.
 - Each file is included only once, even if it does not have header guards or `#pragma once`.